Nomad Base Station Pro wireless charger review – TechCrunch

 Accessory maker Nomad has a long history of delivering great accessories for iOS and Android devices, using great quality materials and craftsmanship.
-Now, the company is partnering with wireless charging technology startup Aira to debut the later’s premiere product: FreePower, a position-free wireless charging technology.
+Now, the company is partnering with wireless charging technology startup Aira to debut the latter’s premiere product: FreePower, a position-free wireless charging technology.
 Nomad’s new Base Station Pro ($229) is the first product on the market with Aira’s FreePower tech, and I got the chance to check it out for the past week to see how it measures up.

 The basics

 Nomad’s Base Station Pro is a wireless charging pad that can charge up to three devices simultaneously.
-It works with all Qi-capable devices, which includes the latest iPhone models and most of the latest Android phones, as well as numerous accessories including AirPods Pro and other headphones.
-In many ways, it’s very similar to what Apple was promising with the AirPower multi-device charger it debuted and then subsequently canceled – but it doesn’t work with the Apple Watch, because that uses Apple’s own proprietary wireless charging tech.
+It works with all Qi-capable devices, which includes the latest iPhone models and most of the latest Android phones, as well as numerous accessories, including AirPods Pro and other headphones.
+In many ways, it’s very similar to what Apple was promising with the AirPower multi-device charger it debuted and then subsequently canceled — but it doesn’t work with the Apple Watch, because that uses Apple’s own proprietary wireless charging tech.

 The Nomad Base Station Pro is just under 9 inches long, and about 5.5 inches wide.
-It’s less than half-an-inch thick, which is especially impressive given that it has so much charging flexibility hidden within (there are 18 coils inside).
+It’s less than half-an-inch thick, which is especially impressive, given that it has so much charging flexibility hidden within (there are 18 coils inside).
 As mentioned, it can support charging up to three devices simultaneously, and has an LED indicator on the side with three lights to let you know how many devices are actively drawing charge at any time.
 Nomad includes one USB-C to USB-C cable in the box, along with a 30w USB-C PD power adapter to connect it.

 There are plenty of multi-device wireless chargers out there (Nomad even makes a few) but the real advantage that Aira’s FreePower tech brings to the table is the freedom to place devices on the pad in virtually any orientation and have them automatically charge.
 Most Qi chargers require you to place devices within a very specific range of area relative to the coil or coils contained within the charger — and being off by even a bit can either cause a device not to charge, or make the charging process much less efficient.